marcus67/snap-proxy-ping/README.md

 ## Overview

-There is a snap available to run ProxyPing.
+This is the snap available to run ProxyPing.
 See [here](https://github.com/marcus67/proxy_ping) for details on the application.

 Follow these steps to install and configure the snap: